nixinator/katacoda-scenarios/nix-garbage-collection/step3.md

 `nix-collect-garbage 2>&1 >/dev/null | grep tree`{{execute}}

-as tree is now installed into of profile, the nix store knows it's in use in our profile so is not thrown in the garbage.
+tree is not garbage collected as there is link created in the GCROOT